anu-component-library/-anu-dev-jupiter-solana-tokens-list/README.md

 ```

 ## Usage
-First, wrap your application's root component with the `SolanaTokensProvider` to ensure that all components in your app can access the token data:
+First, wrap your application's root component with the `SolanaTokensProvider` to ensure that all components in your app can access the token data.

+Configure the optional `autoLoad` prop to automatically load specific token data on mount.

 ```tsx